Books you have been loving...

 An incredibly well written yet disturbing novel about a teenager and the relationship with her teacher.
 It explores complex issues such as trust, love, power, consent and society's attitudes towards abuse so skilfully and intelligently, this book stayed with me long after I read it.

-I thought it was an immersive and meditative treatment of what lies below the surface of our day to day world, told through a series of crazy-brave explorations undertaken by the author accompanied by various characters who seem to prefer life underground.
-Perspective changing and sometimes intensely, scarily, claustrophobic, it made me feel like I was there with him, experiencing the whole range of sensations .
+An immersive and meditative treatment of what lies below the surface of our day to day world, told through a series of crazy-brave explorations undertaken by the author, who was accompanied by various characters who prefer life underground.
+Perspective changing and sometimes intensely, scarily, claustrophobic, it made me feel like I was there all along, experiencing the whole range of sensations.

 The Eagle of the Ninth is chock full of adventure, daring escapades, and thrilling escapes.
 But the greatness of the novel lies in the beautiful relationships, even including a wolf, and how the characters express love and honour and loyalty in a society which has seen great social change.